Ghost Rider: Travels on the Healing Road: Story

 Peart begins his story by explaining the beginning of his travels by motorcycle from his home in Quebec to Telegraph Creek, British Columbia.
 In reality he has no schedule, no restriction in time or life for that matter.
 In time, he finds himself traveling from Canada to Alaska and south through the United States to Mexico then to Belize.
 Eventually, he travels (by plane) back to his home in Canada where he continues a series of letters to his friend Brutus.
 He then continues his journey, which ultimately ends at his home.

 Conclusion

 The epilogue of Ghost Rider concludes with Peart summing up what has recently happened with him and his band Rush.
 He explains his new love for life (including his new wife Carrie) and how he had a revelation/epiphany of some sort, ultimately finding a reason to live.
 He explains that he found a will to also resume his career with Rush in Toronto.

 Reception

 An excerpt from chapters 1, 4, and 6 was published in the Art section of Toronto Star on July 27, 2002.
-The Library Journal review called the writing lyrical and the story poignant as a travel adventure and as a memoir.
+The Library Journal review called the writing lyrical and the story poignant as a travel adventure and a memoir.